Insainian/lumaa-spring-2025-swe/README.md

 VITE_URL=http://localhost:5173
 ```

-Then go to the root directory of the project and run the following:
+Then from the root directory of the project, run the following:

 ```commandline
 cd backend